SominZex/covid_19_ML_Algo/README.md

 Project Structure

-The repository is organized as follows:
+# The repository is organized as follows:

+## dataset:

-dataset: Contains the datasets used in the project.
+Contains the datasets used in the project.

-Size of dataset: 199999 Rows & 20 Variables
+## Size of dataset: 199999 Rows & 20 Variables

+## notebooks:

-notebooks/: Jupyter notebooks illustrating the data analysis, preprocessing, model training, and evaluation steps.
+Jupyter notebooks illustrating the data analysis, preprocessing, model training, and evaluation steps.

+## src:

-src/: Python scripts containing reusable code modules for data preprocessing, feature engineering, model training, and evaluation.
+Python scripts containing reusable code modules for data preprocessing, feature engineering, model training, and evaluation.

+## models:

-models/: Saved machine learning models trained on the COVID-19 datasets.
+Saved machine learning models trained on the COVID-19 datasets.

+## Results:

-results/: Contains visualizations, reports, and summaries of the project findings.
+Contains visualizations, reports, and summaries of the project findings.

+## requirements.txt:

-requirements.txt: Specifies the Python dependencies required to run the project.
+Specifies the Python dependencies required to run the project.

-Usage
+## Usage

 To run the project locally, follow these steps: